wvdlaan/todomvc/README.md

 2. Enter some items

 Nothing has changed.
-The new functionality for :placeholder has not reached the browser.
+The new functionality for `:placeholder` has not reached the browser.

 This is because `index.html` is using `todomvc.js` and Light Table does not update this file.
-Let's fix this by re-compiling `todomvc.js`.
+Let's fix this by re-compiling `todomvc.js` with leiningen.

 1. Save the changes you made to `render.cljs` in Light Table with `ctrl-s`